ClassiCube/ClassiCube/readme.md

 * Lightweight, minimal memory usage compared to the standard client.
 * Works with effectively all graphics cards that support OpenGL.

-**It does not:**
+It does not:
 * Work with 'modern/premium' Minecraft servers.
 * Provide single-player support.

 #### Requirements
-* Windows: The .NET framework 2.0 or Mono.
+* Windows: .NET framework 2.0 or Mono.
 (Vista and later have .NET framework 2.0 built in)
 * Linux: Mono.
 * Mac OS X: Mono.
 (Not tested at all yet - likely just crashes)

-*When building from source and targeting Mono, you must either use the Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map with Mono.*
+*When building from source and targeting Mono, either use the Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map on Mono.*

 #### Instructions
 The simple way to use ClassicalSharp is to use the launcher application.
 You can connect to LAN/locally hosted servers, minecraft.net servers, and classicube.net servers through the launcher.